Nana Akuoko Sarpong: Politics

-In 1967, he joined John Bilson and Dr. Obed Asamoah to found the Third Force Party for the 1969 elections.
-The party could not begin operations as Dr. Obed Asamoah joined Komla Agbeli Gbedemah's National Alliance of Liberals and subsequently got elected to represent the Biakoye District of the Volta Region in the erstwhile Second Republic which was led by Dr. Kofi Abrefa Busia.
-He became the Secretary General of the Republican Party (founded by P.K.K Quaidoo, a former minister in the Nkrumah regime) but later joined the Progress Party before the 1969 General Election and subsequently became an executive member of the Progress Party.
+In 1967, he joined John Bilson and Obed Asamoah to found the Third Force Party for the 1969 elections.
+The party could not begin operations as Asamoah joined Komla Agbeli Gbedemah's National Alliance of Liberals and subsequently got elected to represent the Biakoye District of the Volta Region in the erstwhile Second Republic which was led by Kofi Abrefa Busia.
+He became the General Secretary of the Republican Party (founded by P.K.K Quaidoo, a former minister in the Nkrumah regime) but later joined the Progress Party before the 1969 General Election and subsequently became an executive member of the Progress Party.

 In 1979, when Ghana returned to constitutional rule, Nana was invited by Victor Owusu, a long time friend who eventually led the Popular Front Party, to stand and run for parliament on the ticket of the Popular Front Party.
 He accepted the invitation and he was elected a member of parliament representing the Asante-Akim North in the Ashanti Region.
 He became the minority front bench spokesman on defence and interior and also member of the parliamentary select committee on defence and interior.

 The 31 December 1981 coup d'état resulted in Nana's political detention at Nsawam prison.
 In 1982 and 1984, he twice declined invites from the PNDC.
 Efforts by Justice Daniel Francis Annan who used their mutual love for sports, their legal profession and their Accra Academy background to get him on board also proved futile.
-It was the efforts of his former political colleague, Dr. Obed Asamoah, which succeeded in making him join the government of the PNDC in 1988.
+It was the efforts of his former political colleague, Obed Asamoah, which succeeded in making him join the government of the PNDC in 1988.
 He informed John Kufuor; his former parliamentary colleague and later president of the Republic of Ghana and Victor Owusu about the invitation to be a PNDC secretary of which they both welcomed.
 That same year he was appointed the Secretary for Health.
 During his tenure as health secretary he was the leader of the delegation representing Ghana at the Conference of the Commonwealth Health Ministers held in Melbourne, Australia.
 That same year he led Ghana's delegation to the World Health Organization Conference in Geneva, Switzerland.
 He was Chairman of the Council of Ministers of the West African Health Ministers Organization.